atul-atul/atul-atul.github.io/docs/_posts/2023-12-29-In-The-Grip-Of-An-Idea.md

 1. we have a need to belong somewhere (a group)
 2. Some thoughts and ideas appeal to us
 3. We see ourselves belonging to the group that holds same/ similar ideas.
 4. These thoughts and ideas become our identity.
 We become different from people with different ideas and similar to the group that advocate same ideas as us.
+We don't realize that we are not our thoughts.
 5. Changing our minds about those means changing your identity and alliances.
 6. Because of like minded people, the ideas get a boost and conducive environment.
 The merit of ideas is not debated well in that group.